0xAndrewBlack/node-mnb/README.md

 ### getMnbRates()

 Get current exchange rates.
-The rates are calculated with its unit so the corresponding unit per currency is calculated into it.
+The rates are calculated with it's unit so the corresponding unit per currency is calculated into it.

 ```json
 {